 Secondary locations like Exercise Rooms, Offices, or Main Bedrooms, are generally going to require a smaller television.
 We typically recommend a 55”- 65” model.
 Guest rooms usually require a 43” – 55” TV and Kitchens require smaller screens in the 24” to 32” range.

 In Florida, we have the benefit of enjoying the great outdoors far into the fall and winter months.
-So if your holiday or game time party takes you outdoors, you need a TV designed for the elements and outdoor use.
+So if your game time party takes you outdoors, you need a TV designed for the elements and outdoor use.
 Sunbrite’s Veranda, Signature, and Pro series of outdoor TVs can be used in both shaded spaces or full sunlight and are weatherproof for years of outdoor use.

 Consider Viewing Angles